2024-2028

 Metric

-3-year completion rates for all degree seeking students disaggregated by race/ethnicity
+Disaggregated 3-year average completion rates for all degree seeking students

 Target(s)